zchee/golang-wiki/Go2GenericsFeedback.md

   > The math package will be extended to provide a set of simple standard algorithms for all numeric types, such as the ever popular Min and Max functions.

-  FWIU adding type parameter(s) to an existing type/func makes programs that use the type/func invalid.
+  FWIU adding type parameter(s) to an existing type/func most likely breaks existing programs that use the type/func.
   How `math.Max` will be changed?
   Is the intention to make backward-incompatible changes and write tools to automatically convert code to Go2?
   What is the general recommendation for authors of other libraries that provide funcs and types that currently operate with `interface{}`?